DHSProgram/DHS-Analysis-Code/Intro_DHSdata_Analysis/4_Using_Multiple_Files/Readme.md

 ### mergeHW
 Older datasets may not contain the anthropometry variables according to the WHO reference.
 HW files are created with the WHO reference nutrition indicators that can be merged to datasets.
-Here we show an example using the Bangladesh 1999-2000 survey since there is no HW file for model datasets.
+Here we show an example using the Bangladesh 1999-2000 and the 2004 surveys since there is no HW file for model datasets.

 ### mergeWI
 Older datasets sometimes do not contain the wealth index.